Xanax is a fast-acting Benzodiazepine; its prescription name is Alprazolam.

 Being a prescription drug, people may become addicted to it without their knowledge.

-Xanax overdose becomes a serious possibility when combined with other depressants or alcohol.
+Xanax addiction and overdose becomes a serious possibility when combined with other depressants or alcohol.

 Despite being a prescription drug, addiction to Xanax has several negative impacts on an individual.
 People build up tolerance to this drug, and their consumption may increase drastically.